 With access to Wall Street players -- and the top reporters who covered them, including Joshua Green of Bloomberg Businessweek -- “Frontline” assembles a compelling history.
 “Money, Power and Wall Street” is demanding -- this isn’t Finance for Dummies -- but it’s a compact and thorough lesson.

 Series producer Martin Smith steers a first hour highlighted by interviews with the JPMorgan bankers who created those profitable new financial tools.
-Blythe Masters, for one, recounts the company’s first credit default swap (for Exxon (XOM), stung with billions in losses from the Valdez oil spill).
+Blythe Masters, for one, recounts the company’s first credit default swap (for Exxon (XOM:US), stung with billions in losses from the Valdez oil spill).
 Derivatives trader Terri Duhon details JPMorgan’s expansion of the practice to multi-investor portfolios.